surveycto/slider/README.md

 # More Resources
 -__Test form__
-You can find a form definition in this repo here: extras/test-form.
-This form will help you compare your text field plug-in to the default text field.
-Click here for instructions.
+ You can find a form definition in this repo here: extras/sample_form.
+This form will help you create a sample form to test the functionality of the plugin.

 -__Developer documentation__
  More instructions for developing and using field plug-ins can be found here: https://github.com/surveycto/Field-plug-in-resources